cgeo/cgeo/README.md

 Make sure to use Java 8 for your IDE and build process.
 Some of the involved tools require it, even though the source code is Java 7 only.

 ### Eclipse
 - Install the Eclipse installer for your OS from http://eclipse.org/downloads/.
-Do **not** choose any of the pre-made distributions like "Eclipse for Java developers".
+Do **not** choose any of the pre-made distributions like "Eclipse IDE for Java developers".
 - Start the installer, switch to advanced mode.
-On the first page of the wizard choose "Eclipse for Java developers" and use "Next".
+On the first page of the wizard choose "Eclipse IDE for Java developers" and use "Next".
-- On the second wizard page use the "Plus" icon, select the github catalog, and add the URI https://github.com/cgeo/cgeo/raw/master/main/project/eclipse%20installation/cgeo.setup.
+- On the second wizard page use the "Plus" icon (you will have to search for it for a while), select the github catalog, and add the URI https://github.com/cgeo/cgeo/raw/master/main/project/eclipse%20installation/cgeo.setup.
 Now select the newly create tree node "cgeo" and use next.
 - On the third wizard page add your github user name and password.
-Adapt the "root installation folder", everything will be downloaded and copied there.
-Use Next and Finish to start the download of necessary Eclipse plugins and the cloning of the repository.
+Adapt the "root installation folder", the folder cgeo will be created in there and everything will be downloaded and copied to the cgeo folder.
+That means that if you have a projects directory where you store many projects, it is a good candidate for root installation folder.
+The cgeo folder will ultimately consist of two folders, eclipse (that contains a whole eclipse installation) and git (that contains some git repository clones).
+Use Next and Finish to start the download of necessary Eclipse plugins and the cloning of the repositories.
+- In eclipse, the project will be uncompilable until you have copied the files keys.xml from main/templates to main/res/values (you need to do this because eclipse fails to create the file automatically from private.properties as Android Studio do).
+You have to change all values starting with @ and ending with @ (inclusive) with respective keys.
+If a key is missing, remove the respective value (together with the leading and trailing @).

 ### Android Studio (or IntelliJ IDEA)
 - Install Android Studio from https://developer.android.com/sdk/index.html